mialkin/docs/security/oauth/oauth flows.md

 ## Client credentials flow

-OAuth: used for machine-to-machine communication.
+The client credentials flow is typically used to access web-hosted resources by using the identity of an application.
+This type of grant is commonly used for server-to-server interactions that must run in the background, without immediate interaction with a user.
+These types of applications are often referred to as daemons or service accounts.

+This flow permits a web service (confidential client) to use its own credentials, instead of impersonating a user, to authenticate when calling another web service.
+In this scenario, the client is typically a middle-tier web service, a daemon service, or a web site.

-## Resource owner password credentials flow
+## Resource owner password flow

 Resource owner password credential grant allows an application to sign in the user by directly handling their password.
 The flow requires a high degree of trust and user exposure and you should only use this flow when other, more secure, flows can't be used.

 The flow is a single request—it sends the client identification and user's credentials to the IDP, and then receives tokens in return.
 The client must request username and password before doing so.
 Immediately after a successful request, the client should securely release the user's credentials from memory.
 It must never save them.

-## On-behalf-of flow

-The OAuth 2.0 On-Behalf-Of flow (OBO) serves the use case where an application invokes a service/web API, which in turn needs to call another service/web API.
-The idea is to propagate the delegated user identity and permissions through the request chain.
-For the middle-tier service to make authenticated requests to the downstream service, it needs to secure an access token from the AD FS, on behalf of the user.
+This flow is generally not recommended.

 ## Links